oOBoomberOo/megumax/README.md

 # Megumax

-Megumax is a simple CLI tool for quickly generating a template project template with simple search and replace functionality.
+Megumax is a simple CLI tool for simple search and replace across the entire project and quickly generating multiple similar files from a template format.

 The original intention for this program is for developing minecraft datapack but the program should work anywhere else as well.